Interbank foreign exchange market

 The interbank market is unregulated and decentralized.
 There is no specific location or exchange where these currency transactions take place.
 However, foreign currency options are regulated in a number of countries and trade on a number of different derivatives exchanges.
-Central bank in many countries publish closing spot prices on a daily basis.
-The central banks of many economies implement their monetary policy by manipulating instruments that allow them to achieve a certain value for an operational objective.
-Instruments are defined as the variables directly controlled by a central bank, such as the cash ratio, the interest rate paid on funds borrowed from the central bank, and the structure of the balance sheet.
+In many countries the central bank publishes closing spot prices each trading day.

 Market makers

 Unlike the stock market, the foreign currency exchange market (Forex) does not have a physical central exchange like the NYSE.
 Without a central exchange, currency exchange rates are made, or set, by market makers.
-Banks constantly quote a bid and ask price based on anticipated currency movements taking place and thereby make the market.
-Major banks handle very large forex transactions often in billions of units.
+Banks constantly quote a bid and an ask price based on anticipated currency movements taking place and thereby make the market.
+Major banks handle very large forex transactions, often in billions of units.
 These transactions cause the primary movement of currency prices in the short term.

-Other factors contribute to currency exchange rates and these include forex transactions made by smaller banks, hedge funds, companies, forex brokers and traders.
-Companies are involved in forex transaction due to their need to pay for products and services supplied from other countries which use a different currency.
+Other factors contribute to currency exchange rates: these include forex transactions made by smaller banks, hedge funds, companies, forex brokers and traders.
+Companies are involved in forex transactions due to their need to pay for products and services supplied from other countries which use a different currency.
 Forex traders on the other hand use forex transaction, of a much smaller volume with comparison to banks, to benefit from anticipated currency movements by buying cheap and selling at a higher price or vice versa.
 This is done through forex brokers who act as a mediator between a pool of traders and also between themselves and banks.

 Central banks also play a role in setting currency exchange rates by altering interest rates.
-By increasing interest rates they stimulate traders to buy their currency as it provides a high return on investment and this drives the value of the corresponding central bank's currency higher with comparison to other currencies.
+By increasing interest rates they stimulate traders to buy their currency as it provides a high return on investment and this drives the value of the corresponding central bank's currency higher in comparison to other currencies.